Lekejosh/Queues-rabbitmq/readme.md

 ## Medium Article

-For a detailed explanation and walkthrough of this project, please refer to the accompanying Medium article: [Splitting Work for Faster API Calls with RabbitMQ](https://medium.com/lekejosh/splitting-work-for-faster-api-calls-with-rabbitmq).
+For a detailed explanation and walkthrough of this project, please refer to the accompanying Medium article: [Message Queuing with RabbitMQ: Splitting Work for Faster API Calls](https://lekejosh.medium.com/message-queuing-with-rabbitmq-splitting-work-for-faster-api-calls-80deb37aaaeb).

 ## Getting Started